-In his home, Gary helps by caring for children, caring for animals and washing clothes.
-He lives with his father and his mother.
+Gary lives with his father and his mother.
+He is responsible for caring for children, caring for animals and washing clothes.
 His father is employed as a laborer and his mother is sometimes employed as a laborer.
 There are 5 children in the family.

 Soccer, swimming and volleyball are Gary's favorite activities.
 In middle school his performance is average and he also regularly attends church activities.

 Your love and support will help Gary to receive the assistance he needs to develop his potential.
 Please pray for him.